votacom/it4refugees/README.md

 * do the exercise on the for-loop from the presentation slides (slide number 11 of 12)
 * try out the program named "Preview" from the IntelliJ project to see what you can do after the next lecture.

+## Oct 17:

+We have learned what are variables, how to declare and initialize them, what is a constant, the arithmetic operators and the string concatenation operator.

+The presentationc slides are available in the respective directory.